mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 Then...
 20 minutes continuous.
 Find your rhythm.
 Never too hard.
 Just cruising.
 Then you're done!
 No more than that!

 Mobility 15 minutes

-**Solid dinner and hydrate well all day**
+_Solid dinner and hydrate well all day_

 ### NOTES
-Total Time: **0 Minutes**
+<mark>Total Time: **0 Minutes**</mark>

 Very **troubling niggle** in my right foot, lateral side, feels like the cuboid/calcaneus joint.
 I stayed off it most of the day but after work, headed to _Elk Lake_ to get the lay of the land.

-I packed my open-water swim kit and was prepared to swim but that never happened.
 I went through the motion of parking at the designated spot at _Beaver Lake_ and taking the shuttle bus over to the venue at _Hamsterly Beach_; timing the procedure.

 Athlete check-in had closed but I was able to get information on the modifications to the bike course, check out the transition layout before jumping on the shuttle back to the parking lot.

-I did not swim.
+Even though I packed my open-water swim, I did not swim.
 The late afternoon wind was up and whitecaps were forming on the lake.
 I didn't see an opportunity for anything productive in the water.
+I left to go cook pasta.

 <!---->
 ## SATURDAY MAY 28 🌦